zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 The steady-state was successfully verified!
 ```

-Next we enable the SST partitioning in our broker configuration, we can do this in the `values.yaml` file and run an `helm update`.
+Next, we enable the SST partitioning in our broker configuration, we can do this in the `values.yaml` file and run a `helm update`.

 ```shell
 $ diff ../default/values.yaml values.yaml